craftcms/docs/docs/commerce/3.x/customers.md

 ## Customer

 The customer view will show you important information about the customer.
-The information contained on this page is the same data that is shown on the [customer info tab](#user-customer-info-tab).
+The details on this page are the same as those on the [customer info tab](#user-customer-info-tab).

-### Addresses

-The addresses for a customer can be reached via the customer view.
-Select any address to edit it.

-#### Address Lines

-The [address model](commerce3:craft\commerce\models\Address) has a read-only `addressLines` parameter.
-This is an array that is returned containing the lines of the address.

-This parameter is designed to allow consistency when displaying a customer's address both in the front end and in the control panel.

-Address lines are used, for example, on the Edit Order page in the control panel.
-There are examples for [displaying an address](https://github.com/craftcms/commerce/blob/develop/example-templates/shop/_includes/addresses/address.twig) in the [example templates](example-templates.md).

-You can use the [defineAddressLines event](events.md#defineaddresslines) to customize the array.

 ## User Customer Info Tab